The beginning of any hiring process is a 15 - 30 minute intro call to explore mutual fit.

 Now it’s time to clear up anything that might act as a blocker in your work together.
 Here are some of the most common ones:

 Other commitments - Inquire about their outside commitments and availability.
 Do you freelance outside of work?
-Do you have any other personal or professional commitments that we should talk about?
+Do you have any other professional commitments that we should talk about?

 4. Discuss the expected pay

-In this age of remote work, salaries can vary widely.
-So, when it comes to figuring out the right range for a role, we’ve found that it’s best not to rely solely on salary databases.
-Instead, talk to candidates directly about their salary expectations.
+In tech these days, the concept of a "market rate" salary means less than it used to and salaries for the same YOE in the same city can vary widely.
+So when it comes to figuring out the right range for a role, we’ve found that it’s best not to rely solely on salary databases.
+Instead, talk to candidates directly about their constraints and expectations.
 This way, you'll get 15 - 20 data points tailored to the exact kind of people you're trying to recruit.

-They may deflect and ask what range you have in mind, to which you can reply with your range but leave yourself flexibility by saying something like , “We're considering something in the range of __ to ___ but are still gathering data and trying to make sure we’re paying competitively.
+They may not know but share what their expectations are.
+Or they may deflect and ask what range you have in mind.
+To this you can reply with your range but leave yourself flexibility e.g. “We're considering something in the range of __ to ___ but are still gathering data and trying to make sure we’re calibrated.
 Do you think this is fair?”.
+Or, you can deflect and wait to share your range until later in the interview process.

 Discusssalary vs. equity: In early-stage startups, some candidates might be willing to make very significant salary tradeoffs for equity and there’s no way to know unless you ask.